Introduction to Polarization

 The unit vectors together with the unit vector in direction of propagation

 form a right-handed orthonormal triad.
 Later, these vectors and the coordinates they define will be related to the coordinates of a specific radar system.
-In radar systems, it is common to use the subscripts, H and V, denoting the horizontal and vertical components, instead of x and y.
 Because the electric and magnetic fields are determined by each other, only the properties of the electric field need be consider.

 For a radar system, the electric and magnetic field are actually spherical waves, rather than plane waves.
 However, in practice, these fields are usually measured in the far field region or radiation zone of the radar source and are approximately plane waves.
 In the far field, the waves are called quasi-plane waves.
 A point lies in the far field if its distance, R, from the source satisfies R ≫D2/λ where D is a typical dimension of the source, whether it is a single antenna or an array of antennas.